 I'm an Ordained Spiritualist Minister and graduate of Fellowships of the Spirit, a Spiritualist Church in Lily Dale, NY;

 a Certified Metaphysician; a professional Psychic Medium; and an Astrology student.
 I have spent 30+ years of my life as a handspinner, natural dyer, and knitter - writing and teaching in all three disciplines.
-I consider myself a lifelong student of the fiber arts and enjoy learning techniques that incorporate fiber, beads, wire, etc.
+I consider myself a lifelong student and enjoy learning techniques that incorporate fabric, beads, embroidery, etc.

 Please feel free to contact me either via e-mail or phone: firstname.lastname@example.org 802-368-7217